elvis4617/CS326-WebAPP/client/README.md

-# Startup Product: Client Side
+# ToGather: Client side

 This repository will hold the *client side* of your product.

 The client side of your product runs in the browser.

-Problems:
-  * Navigation bar wrongly display (Logo SearchField) after the screen size getting smaller